vpenso/scripts/docs/services/pihole.md

 # Pi-hole

+Pi-Hole [picwr] is a network-level DNS sinkhole to:

 **Block internet advertisement, tracking and malware**

-Network-level DNS sinkhole:

-* Intended for use in small private networks (at home).
+* Intended for use in small private networks (at home)
 * Blocks traffic of all devices in a network including
   - Desktops, workstations, laptops
   - Mobiles, tablets